 On the other hand, samurai families used their family crests on flags and curtains.
 Many conflicts occurred after the Kamakura shogunate let people have a lot of opportunities to see and hear them then.

-According to the Genpei Seisuiki, not a single samurai of that time (the 12th century) used their family crest, except for Kumagai and Kodama.
-However, by the middle of the Kamakura period (1185-1333), most of the warriors of the Kamakura shogunate, at least, began to use their family crests.
+According to the Genpei Seisuiki, no samurai of that time (the 12th century) used their family crest, except for Kumagai and Kodama.
+However, by the middle of the Kamakura period (1185-1333), most of the Kamakura shogunate’s warriors began to use their family crests.

 1203 saw the Hiki Yoshikazu Incident, in which all Kamakura samurais who gathered at the residence of the shogunate and regent Hojo Yasutoki, upon learning of the incident, brought their family crests.

-Considering that Yasutoki admonished them, took custody of the flags with the family crests, and returned them to their owners, we can imagine that each of these flags had a family crest on it as an owners’ marker.
+Considering that Yasutoki admonished them, took custody of the flags with the family crests, and returned them to their owners, we can imagine that each flag had a family crest as an owner’s marker.

-In those days, samurais using the family crests was not necessarily limited to those in Kamakura but was also widely practiced throughout Japan.
+In those days, samurais using family crests were not necessarily limited to those in Kamakura but were also widely practiced throughout Japan.
 The Moko Shurai Emaki (Picture Scroll of the Mongol Invasion) shows that all the great warriors in the western part of Japan also used family crests.

 The Spread of the Family Crests’ Popularity